dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 serverless deploy
 ```

 After deploying you should see that multiple endpoints have been created.
-The `severless-webtasks` plugin allows you have multiple handlers in your service, and will automatically create a seperate endpoint / webtask for each one.
+The `severless-webtasks` plugin allows you have multiple handlers in your service, and will automatically create a separate endpoint / webtask for each one.

 ```
 $ serverless deploy